aonontojahan/Bookshop-Management-System/README.txt

 HTML + Bootstrap frontend integrated with the backend.

-The goal of this project is to demonstrate backend–frontend integration, database operations using SQLAlchemy ORM, and REST API development using FastAPI..........
+The goal of this project is to demonstrate backend–frontend integration, database operations using SQLAlchemy ORM, and REST API development using FastAPI...........

 --------------------------------------------------